How to Build SaaS Application with Data Isolation but No Run-time Isolation?

 As stated earlier, we isolated data for each customer by having a separate database all the while sharing a common application runtime.
 This came with the additional baggage of securing the application runtime that would restrict the urge of end-users to access other end-users’ data points.
 How did we implement this?
 Here’s how-

-Apart from that, there were many other security compliances we had to follow for the SaaS application-
+Apart from that, there were many other security compliances we had to follow while building a SaaS product or application-

 Despite the above challenges, this model helped us live up to the promise made to the customer.
 Our SaaS application had ideas across enterprises remain isolated and high-security compliance remains ensured for every customer.